hanbim520/loli_profiler/docs/MCP_HEAP_EXPLORER.md

 ```

 Expected output: `Roots: <N>, Total nodes: <M>` followed by summary stats.
 If this fails, check that the file is a valid `LoliProfilerCLI --compare` or `--dump` output.

+### Analysis failed or timed out

+When the LLM process exits with an error or times out, the harness:
+1. Prints session diagnostics (model used, total tool calls, last tool call, last assistant text) by inspecting the session transcript (`.jsonl`).
+2. Attempts **partial report assembly** from whatever `result_*.md` files were produced.
+This means you may still get a usable (though incomplete) report.

+Use `--worklogs` to enable per-agent debug traces for deeper investigation.

 ### Large files